-The Act provides a framework for land to become private managed forest land.
-This involves the submission to the Council of a management commitment that meets the requirements of the Act and regulations and a decision by the Assessment Authority under the Assessment Act to classify the land as managed forest land.
-The Act also provides a process for lands to have the private managed forest land classification removed.
-In some cases this removal requires the Council to levy an exit fee on the person removing the land from the private managed forest land program.
+The Act provides a framework for private land to become managed forest land.
+This involves the submission to Council of a management commitment that meets the requirements of the Act and regulations and a decision by BC Assessment under the Assessment Act to classify the land as managed forest land.
+The Act also provides a mechanism to have the private managed forest land classification removed.
+In some cases this removal requires the Council to levy an exit fee on the owner before removing the private land from the managed forest program.

 The Act states government's forest management objectives for private managed forest land with respect to soil conservation, water quality, fish habitat, critical wildlife habitat and reforestation.
-The Act further empowers the Council and the Lieutenant Governor in Council to make regulations that are consistent with the forest management objectives.
+The Act further empowers Council and the Lieutenant Governor in Council to make regulations consistent with these forest management objectives.

-The Council is empowered under the Act to utilize various administrative remedies to ensure that owners of private managed forest land comply with the requirements of the Act and regulations.
+Council is empowered under the Act to utilize various administrative remedies to ensure owners of managed forest land comply with the requirements of the Act and regulations.